althea-net/rita-firmware/README.md

 ### The meshing, how does that work?

-Babel, and by extension Althea works by building a L3 network out of L2 links, 'mesh ports' on your router will have any link plugged into them search for peers and connect.
+Babel, and by extension Rita works by building a L3 network out of L2 links, 'mesh ports' on your router will have any link plugged into them search for peers and connect.
 For example if you simply use an ethernet cable to link the mesh ports of a set of routers they will connect to each other and pass connections between each other.

 In a real network point to point wireless links will be used.
-You can find instructions on how to both select radios and set them up in [the Althea network getting started guide](https://docs.google.com/document/d/1TeFIUjqG1I4DYxRrkpxk4yEUQoxhIVxkccYWwT5VQD8/edit)
+You can find instructions on how to both select radios and set them up in [the Rita network getting started guide](https://docs.google.com/document/d/1TeFIUjqG1I4DYxRrkpxk4yEUQoxhIVxkccYWwT5VQD8/edit)

 While point to point links are insurmountably superior to meshing with the built in device radios there may be some situations where you may want to do that for a hop or two to reduce the number of point to point links or otherwise make life easier.